 Kangjiashimenzi (康家石门子) is a collection of ancient petroglyphs that were carved into the side of a massive red-basalt rock in China’s remote region of Xinjiang.
 These carvings have been dated to about 2000 B.C. and they are believed to be the world’s earliest recordings of an ancient fertility ritual.

-I had read about these petroglyphs a few years ago and quietly added them to my growing Xinjiang bucket list.
+I had read about these petroglyphs discovered in western China a few years ago and quietly added them to my growing Xinjiang bucket list.

 It wasn’t until this summer that I decided to see if I could find this place.
 So I jumped in my car for yet another fun Xinjiang road trip (check out my first XJ road trip here).

 As you’ll see in the video below, I was in a race to see if I could find this place before the sun set.